OfekGlick/IOT-TennisSensor/README.md

 - An IMU sensor, that is to be attached to the throat of a tennis racket
 - An accompanying andriod app that delivers statistics to the player regarding their athletic abilities.

-The intended use of the product was for the player to record a session of himself/herself playing tennis and the tennis player would interact with the app to receive statistics regarding the recorded session.
+The intended use of the product was for the player to record a session of himself/herself playing tennis and the tennis player would interact with the app to receive statistics regarding the recorded session.